mdzaid1299/fe-c3-s4-challenge/README.md

 The phase 1 of development is completed, whereby separate components are created to add, search and view notes.​

-In phase 2 development, persistence should be implemented.​
+In phase 2 development, persistence should be implemented.
+​

 By making HTTP calls to json-server, notes should be fetched from and saved in `notes.json` file located in `keep-note-data` folder.​